qartveli34/qartveli34.github.io/_posts/2016-04-24-what-the-rice.md

 # Introduction
 After making my departure to Arch Linux a month ago I was quickly introduced to the world of tiling window managers.
 The idea is that instead of having a full blown desktop environment (DE) such as Gnome or Unity, you just have a window manager that utilizes keyboard shortcuts to organize your windows.
 With this you are able to create a very customizable experience without using up all your system's resources.

-# So What is Rice / Ricing?
+# So What is Rice / Ricing? აქ რაღაც ტე სქსსასდფფი ი
-Ricing is term conceiver [/r/unixporn](https://www.reddit.com/r/unixporn) to someone who is customizing their linux distribution such as their the system icons and the color of the terminal.
+icing is term conceiver [/r/unixporn](https://www.reddit.com/r/unixporn) to someone who is customizing their linux distribution such as their the system icons and the color of the terminal.
 When it comes to ricing a tiling window manager though, the ricing of a user's system becomes much more involved.
 Basic things such as the panel bar and application launcher must be configured by the user.

 # The State of Ricing
 It's and there are more ways than ever to rice your PC.
 The reddit community [/r/unixporn](https://www.reddit.com/r/unixporn) is a great place to stay up to date on what people are using for their setups.